ciur/papermerge/README.md

 browser.

 Currently there are two main versions 2.0 and 2.1.
-Version 2.1 is almost a complete rewrite of 2.0 and thus is incompatible with it.
+Version 2.1 is almost a complete rewrite of 2.0 and thus is incompatible with it (for details see last section).
 Screenshot of Papermerge 2.1:

 ![Papermerge 2.1](./img/document-management-system-papermerge-2-1.png)